Quotes Icon

 This password storage method means you can never preview passwords (prevents unauthorized sharing), and not even TeamPassword can retrieve your credentials.

-TeamPassword is a secure hosting provider with multiple security accreditations and uses state-of-the-art encryption technology.
+TeamPassword is a secure hosting provider with multiple security accreditations and uses industry standard AES 256-bit encryption technology.

 Secure and Easy Credential Sharing